tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Session.md

 But sometimes a need arises to access session data outside of a `Controller` or `PageModel` context.

-It is easy to write up with a class that provides session services to any code in an application.
+It is easy to write up a class that provides session services to any code in an application.

 ```

 static public class Session
 {
-    static IHttpContextAccessor fAccessor;
+    static IHttpContextAccessor HttpContextAccessor;
+    static public HttpContext GetHttpContext() => HttpContextAccessor.HttpContext;

     // ● private
     static T Get<T>(this ISession Instance, string Key)